Tipser/slate/source/includes/_tipser-elements.md

 ## `Cart` Element

-To keep the user informed about the state of his shopping cart and make it possible to finalize the checkout process at any time, Tipser Widget can attach a live shopping cart icon on your page.
+To keep the user informed about the state of their shopping cart and make it possible to finalize the checkout process at any time, you can attach a live shopping cart icon on your page.

 ```js
 tipser.elements('posId')
       .mountCart('.my-cart-container');
 ```

-To activate the Cart, you need to dedicate an element on your page to host a shopping cart and pass a CSS selector to that element to `mountCart` function, as in the example snippet.
+To activate the Cart, you need to dedicate an element on your page to host a shopping cart and pass a CSS selector to that element to the `mountCart` function, as in the example snippet.

 The cart icon can be placed anywhere on your website.
-If you want to keep it visible at all times please follow the [instructions](#cart).
+If you want to keep it visible at all times, please follow the [instructions](#cart).